zerothi/pythonsupport-page/docs/essentials_first/index.rst

-Essentials - 1 :sup:`st` year
+Essentials
 ===================================

-Here you will find the essentials...etcetera!
+Here you will find the essential tools that you will need to install and run Python during your first year at DTU as a Bachelor student.